Skip to main content Skip to footer

 Free family cycling for New Scots part of the Glasgow 2026 Festival

-This summer, Sunny Cycles is throwing open the doors of our hub at Monteith Row for Bikes & Bells - a free programme of cycling lessons, skills sessions and gentle rides created especially for New Scots: women and families who are new to Scotland and making Glasgow their home.
+This summer, thanks to funding from the Glasgow 2026 Festival Fund, Sunny Cycles ran Bikes & Bells - a programme of free cycling lessons, family skills sessions and led rides created especially for New Scots women and their families.